 Granted, I know that choice is rarely made out of selfishness or sexual appetite.
-I’m aware that, at least in this country, there are far more social and economic consequences to keeping a child than to aborting one.
+I’m aware that, at least in this country, there are far more social and economic consequences to keeping a child than to aborting one, especially out of wedlock.
 I know that women who choose abortion often do so because they didn’t have any other choice.
 Many were given the choice of their child over their jobs, their families, their schools, their communities, their significant others, and other very heavy consequences.
 Then, yes…there are those who chose it over raising a living reminder of their abuse.
 There’s the contempt from others of mother and child, one such mother being accused of “wanting it” because she chose life for her daughter.

 So no, my anger is not with them.
 I feel as they do, hurt as they do.
 Besides, looking at this, can we really call it a choice when they were cornered into it, and made to believe that there was no other choice?
 The consequences of that choice are bad enough as it is.

 On that note, abortion takes a very heavy toll apart from the life being forcibly ended.
 There are many girls and women who suffer very deeply because of their choices and/or the choices abusers made for them.
-Post-abortive mothers would have very serious cases of depression and PTSD, a higher chance of infertility and miscarriage.
+Post-abortive mothers would often have very serious cases of depression and PTSD, a higher chance of infertility and miscarriage.
 Some would re-experience their trauma once a year with an anniversary; maybe it’s Mother’s Day, their child’s would-be birthday, the day of the abortion, or all of those dates.
 Some can’t stand anything that reminds them of their abortion, even something as innocuous as a vacuum cleaner being turned on.
 Some feel nothing for years, then suddenly all their addictions, avoidance, and anxiety makes painful sense.

-As for me, I can’t stand the images of dismembered, aborted children many pro-lifers proudly display at their events and protests; I just see Lucas’ little body.
+As for me, I can’t stand the images of dismembered, aborted children many pro-lifers proudly display at their events and protests.
+I just see Lucas’ little body.
 I can’t attend the March for Life, or follow most pro-life groups online or otherwise.

 When I try to reason with the pro-life on how these tactics make people feel about us and what we’re standing for, they’d get angry.
 When I’d try to tell them how traumatic those images and other in-your-face tactics are, especially to victim/survivors of abuse and abortion, they’d minimize our pain as just a “small percentage” and just a pro-choice trick to emotional blackmail people into their cause (which is also true, sadly).
 They’d say I’m not really pro-life at all; I’m just a pretender.